The Intelligence Behind Every Formulation.

 How you reach it

 The intelligence is the product’s engine; the provider portal is how you reach it at the point of care.
 Through the portal you submit a patient’s microbiome data, order the formulation the engine surfaces, and track whether it resolved their symptoms — then reformulate from the result.
 The portal is the included access-and-tracking layer, not a separate software product.
-The therapeutic — the precision formulation, plus GoodOnes™ — is what the intelligence delivers.
+The intervention — the precision formulation, plus GoodOnes™ — is what the intelligence delivers.

 Read the methods